aquariophilie/axolotl/docs/2021-09-13-submit-project-axolotl.md

 ## Accomplishments that we're proud of

-That we managed to complete the submission just a couple of hours before the deadline...
+That we managed to complete the submission less than a couple of hours before the deadline...

 ## What we learned